canon ef-s vs ef lens comparison

 EF-s lens versus ef lens video

-I'm a newbie at making videos, but this video will help you get a better understand of the differences between an EF and an EF-S Lens.
+This short, but informative video will help you get a better understand of the differences between an EF and an EF-S Lens.

 angle of view comparison EF-S vs. EF